FabianHen/Rock-Paper-Scissors/README.md

 ## Installation
  To run this game on your machine, please follow these simple steps:

-	1. Download the game files from the released version.
+	1. Download the Rock.Paper.scissors.Zip from the latest released version.

 	2. Extract the downloaded files to a desired location on your computer.